 In collaboration with Rahul Tiwari, we also created an illustrative coffee table booklet on women’s folk songs that are sung during different stages of the Janeu ritual.
 The booklet was distributed amongst community members and financial supporters of the crowdfunding campaign for this audiovisual project.

 I am grateful to our beloved city Kashi and to all the funders who made it possible to give form to this idea.
 In future, we hope to continue working in this direction and find new ways of presenting the relationship we share with the folklore of our country.
 In this endeavour, we will need your blessings and support.

-We would be delighted to receive your feedback, suggestions and sales order at email@example.com.
+We would be delighted to receive your feedback, suggestions at email@example.com.